FAMILY SYSTEMS THERAPY

 Throughout the course of therapy, the family systems therapist will facilitate therapeutic conversation by asking each family member to speak directly to him or her.
 This allows the other members to listen and hear what the person is saying, without being able to emotionally react.
 Bowen described this technique as externalizing the thinking of each individual in the presence of the other.

 A family systems therapist role involves connecting with the family without becoming emotionally reactive.
-Therapists are cautioned against acting as a mediator, and instead maintain a “differentiated” view, while still investigating and sustaining interest.
-This allows the family to begin to gain an understanding and awareness of themselves as an emotional system.
+Therapists are cautioned against acting as a mediator.
+Instead, they maintain a “differentiated” view, while investigating and sustaining interest.
+This allows the family to gain an understanding and awareness of themselves as an emotional system.

-Bowen’s family systems therapy can be quite useful in attending to the complex systemic patterns present in all families.
-Through observation and facilitation, family members can gain a better understanding of their individual roles, how they play a part in the problem, and how, through working in more cohesive manner, they can experience positive growth and change.
+Bowen’s family systems therapy can be useful in attending to the complex systemic patterns present in all families.
+Through observation and facilitation, family members gain a better understanding of individual roles.
+They will learn how to play a part in the problem.
+And how, by working in a cohesive manner, to experience positive growth and change.